CompOrthoBiomech/pyfebio/docs/examples.rst

     :width: 400px
     :align: center

     The effective fluid pressure after compressing the top face by 0.5mm in 0.1 seconds and then holding for 9.9 seconds.
+Note that the top element has twice the permeability of the bottom, hence the asymmetry in fluid pressure and deformation.

 Sliding Contact
 ---------------